Iowa's 4th congressional district

-Iowa's 4th congressional district is a congressional district in the U.S. state of Iowa that covers its northwestern part, bordering the states of Minnesota, South Dakota, and Nebraska, and the Missouri River.
-The district includes Sioux City, Ames, Mason City, Fort Dodge, Boone and Carroll; it is currently represented by Republican Randy Feenstra, who has been in office since 2021.
-With a Cook Partisan Voting Index rating of R+16, it is the most Republican district in Iowa.
+Iowa's 4th congressional district is a congressional district in the U.S. state of Iowa that covers the western border of the state, including Sioux City and Council Bluffs.
+Up north, it extends eastwards into Ames, Boone, Fort Dodge, and Marshalltown.
+It has been represented by Republican Randy Feenstra since 2021, who defeated longtime incumbent Steve King in 2020.
+With a Cook Partisan Voting Index rating of R+15, it is the most Republican district in Iowa, a state with an all-Republican congressional delegation.

 History

 Since the 1880s, there have been major changes in the location or nature of Iowa's 4th Congressional District.
 From 1886 until 1941, the district was made up of largely rural counties in northeastern Iowa, including the easternmost five counties in the northernmost two rows (and, during the 1930s, Buchanan and Delaware counties from the third row).
 During that era, the district included areas from Mason City east to the Mississippi River.

 In 1941, Iowa's 5th Congressional District (made up of rural counties in southern Iowa) was renumbered as Iowa's 4th Congressional District, and counties in the old 4th District were placed in the 3rd District and the 2nd District.
 (In 1942, 4th District incumbent, Henry O. Talle, would defeat the 2nd District incumbent William S. Jacobsen in the new 2nd Congressional District).
 From 1941 until 1960 the 4th Congressional District included the central five counties of each of the two southernmost tiers, plus four counties between Des Moines and Iowa City (Mahaska, Keokuk, Jasper and Poweshiek).
 5th District incumbent Republican U.S. Representative Karl M. LeCompte was reelected in the reconfigured 4th District in 1942, and was reelected in the next seven races.
 In 1958, when LeCompte did not run for reelection, Democrat Steven V. Carter defeated Republican John Kyl.
 A recurrence of cancer would claim Carter's life before the end of his only term, and Kyl won the special election and next general election.
-In 1961 the 4th Congressional District was expanded to include five central Iowa counties - Warren, Marion, Marshall, Tama and Benton - but retained its rural character.
+In 1961 the 4th Congressional District was expanded to include five central Iowa counties – Warren, Marion, Marshall, Tama and Benton – but retained its rural character.
 Kyl held this seat until he was swept out in the massive Democratic landslide of 1964.
 However, he regained his old seat in 1966, and was reelected two more times.